arlonproj/arlon/docs/gen2_Tutorial.md

 These annotations are added during the preparegit step.
 If these annotations are already present in the manifest file, then they will not be added again as a part of `preparegit`

-Preparing the git directory to serve as the bascluster:
+Preparing the git directory to serve as the cluster template:

 ```shell
 arlon basecluster preparegit --repo-path <pathToDirectory> --cas-min 1 --cas-max 9 --repo-url <repoUrl>